DMJ Archive Login Register My Manuscripts

 If not described above, the process of handling complaints and appeals follows the guidelines of the COPE (https://publicationethics.org/appeals).

-Before publication, the manuscript editor will correct the manuscript such that it meets the standard publication format.
-The authors must respond within 2 working days when the manuscript editor contacts the author for revisions.
-If the response is delayed, the manuscript’s publication may be postponed to the next issue.
+Before publication, the manuscript editor will ensure the manuscript meets the standard publication format.
+Authors must respond within 2 working days.
+Delays in response may result in the publication being postponed to the next issue.

 After corrections have been made, an accepted manuscript will be sent to the publisher for printing.
-The proof may be revised more than once by the corresponding author, if needed.
-The author should double-check for corrections in the content, title, affiliation, capitalization, locations of figures, and references.
-Corresponding authors are responsible for further corrections made after printing.
+The corresponding author may revise the proof multiple times if necessary.
+The author should carefully check the content, title, affiliation, capitalization, figure placements, and references for accuracy.
+The corresponding author is responsible for any further corrections needed after printing.

-Post-publication discussions can be held through letters to the editor.
-If any readers have concerns about any articles published, they can submit a letter to the editor related to the articles.
+Post-publication discussions can take place through letters to the editor.
+Readers who have concerns about any published articles can submit a letter to the editor.
 If any errors or mistakes are found in an article, they can be corrected through an erratum, corrigendum, or retraction.

 Copyright© Korean Diabetes Association.